-Long-Term Master Water Plan Update for Tampa Bay Water
+Long-Term Master Water Plan Update for Tampa Bay Water (FL)

 Existing water sources include surface and groundwater sources and the largest desalination facility in North America.
 Hazen is evaluating the following reuse scenarios for TBW’s three water sources:

 - Supplement surface water capacity: Blend surface and reclaimed water at the intake, or treat reclaimed water separately and then blend with treated water before ﬁnished water storage and pumping.